-Initiating institution: IFAD

-Borrower/recipient: Islamic Republic of Pakistan

-Executing agency: Planning and Development Department of Khyber

-Pakhtunkhwa

-Total project cost: US\$185.82 million

-Amount of IFAD loan: SDR 59.48 million (equivalent to approximately of 5 years.
-There will be interest on the principle amount outstanding and a service charge, both of which will be fixed for the life cycle of the loan and payable semi-annually in the loan service payment currency, as determined by the Fund at the date of approval of the loan by the Fund's
+Initiating institution: IFAD Borrower/recipient: Islamic Republic of Pakistan Executing agency: Planning and Development Department of Khyber Pakhtunkhwa Total project cost: EUR 156.76 million (equivalent to approximately US\$178.12 million) Amount of IFAD loan: EUR 74.09 million (equivalent to approximately US\$84.19 million) Terms of IFAD loan: Blend: Maturity period of 25 years, including a grace period of 5 years.
+There will be interest on the principle amount outstanding and a service charge, both of which will be fixed for the life cycle of the loan and payable semi-annually in the loan service payment currency, as determined by the Fund at the date of approval of the loan by the Fund's Executive Board.
+Contribution of Government of Khyber Pakhtunkhwa: EUR 25.48 million (equivalent to approximately US\$28.96 million) Contribution of beneficiaries: EUR 43.18 million (equivalent to approximately US\$49.06 million) Financing gap: EUR 14 million (equivalent to approximately US\$15.91 million) Amount of IFAD climate finance: EUR 11.92 million (equivalent to approximately US\$13.548 million) Cooperating institution: IFAD

-US\$84.19 million)

-Terms of IFAD loan: Blend: Maturity period of 25 years, including a grace period

-Executive Board.

-Contribution of Government of

-Khyber Pakhtunkhwa:

-US\$40.45 million

-Contribution of beneficiaries: US\$45.27 million

-Financing gap: US\$15.91 million

-Amount of IFAD climate finance: US\$13.55 million

-Cooperating institution: IFAD